t-cool/sankaku/README.md

 # triangle

-draw triangles on a circle using canvas
+draw a triangle on a circle dots using Canvas API

 ## License